 The celebrants would light torches and candles, wear wreaths, and make prayers and offerings to Diana for her protection and favor.

-Furthermore, whilst sacred countryside places like Lake Nemi retained their special status, Diana was also symbolized as a domestic and “hearth” God as well, especially for rural worshippers, protecting their homes and their farms.
+Furthermore, whilst sacred countryside places like Lake Nemi retained their special status, Diana was also symbolized as a domestic and “hearth” goddess as well, especially for rural worshippers, protecting their homes and their farms.

 Cernunnos

-Cernunnos, meaning in Celtic “the horned one”, or the “the antlered god”, was the Celtic god of wild things, fertility, and the countryside.
+Cernunnos, meaning in Celtic “the horned one”, or “the antlered god,” was the Celtic god of wild things, fertility, and the countryside.
 Whilst his image, as an antlered god is quite striking and perhaps menacing to a modern observer, especially where it appears on the famous “Pillar of the Boatmen”, the use of antlers on images of Cernunnos (as opposed to horns) was supposed to connote his protective qualities.

 As a god with zoomorphic features, who was often accompanied by a stag or a strange semi-divine ram-horned snake, Cernunnos is presented very much as a guardian and patron of wild animals.
-Additionally, sanctuaries to him were often found close to springs, indicating a restorative and healing property to the God.
+Additionally, sanctuaries to him were often found close to springs, indicating a restorative and healing property to god.

-However, our earliest known depiction of him comes from a province in northern Italy from the 4th century BC, where he is sketched on stone.
+Cernunnos was a prominent god across the Celtic world, with local variations throughout Britannia, Gaul, and Germania.
+However, the earliest known depiction of him comes from a province in northern Italy from the 4th century BC, where he is sketched on stone.

 Whilst his zoomorphic features were popular with the Celts, the Romans refrained for the most part from depicting their gods with animal properties.
-Later, the image of an antlered god would carry close associations with the Devil, Baphomet, and occult-worship.
+Later, the image of an antlered god would carry close associations with the Devil, Baphomet, and occult worship.
 Accordingly, Cernunnos was likely to be looked back on with disdain and distrust by the Christian church, as an early precedent to the horned Devil.

 Geb

-Geb was prominently placed in the Egyptian pantheon, as the son of Shu and Tefnut, the grandson of Atum, and the father of Osiris, Isis, Set and Nephthys.
+Geb was prominently placed in the Egyptian pantheon, as the son of Shu and Tefnut, the grandson of Atum, and the father of Osiris, Isis, Set, and Nephthys.

 Additionally, his laughter was believed to be the source of earthquakes, and his favor, the determining factor of whether crops would grow.
 However, even though he was clearly venerated as an awesome and omnipotent god – often equated in later times with the Greek titan Cronus – he never received his own temple.